 Protect Sensitive Data Distributed to External Users

-SafeShare provides a secure Enterprise File Sync and Share (EFSS) solution so HR departments can distribute sensitive data to external users without compromising security or the ability to maintain control over information once it’s left the organisation.
+SafeShare provides a secure Enterprise File Sync and Share (EFSS) solution so HR departments can distribute sensitive data to external users without compromising security or the ability to maintain control over information once it’s left the organization.

 Files can be protected in a variety of ways including: